zahrakhanjani128/TopicModel_EmotionCorrelation/index.md

 - INPUT - 91 features
 - OUTPUT - Emotion Label - 0/1 representing Negative/Positive respectively
 - Next, we perform a Binary Classification using Random Forest.
 Random Forest with different depths will be tried to avoid overfitting.
+- %80  training set and %20 test set are splitted
+- We used validation set (%10 of the training set) for tunning the hyper parameters

 <img width="682" alt="Screenshot 2021-12-22 at 4 46 25 PM" src="https://user-images.githubusercontent.com/1511050/147163531-88e04f84-c7f4-4fc9-9be3-2b65336e4309.png">